sami-dalu/konane_game/README.md

 # Ultimate Konane
-Welcome to Ultimate Konane, a twist on Konane. by Sinjin Cho-Tupua and Sami Dalu (-7900)
+Welcome to Ultimate Konane, a twist on Konane.\
+By Sinjin Cho-Tupua and Sami Dalu

 # About Konane
 Konane is a Hawaiian strategy board game wherein two players, black and white, take turns hopping over (capturing) each other’s pieces on a rectangular grid, similar to checkers.
 The pieces on the board are initially laid out in alternating colors.
 Black plays first by removing a black piece in one of the four corners or one of the four central squares.
 White responds by removing a white piece adjacent to the space left empty by black’s move.
 Captures are done orthogonally (i.e. horizontally and vertically rather than diagonally) to adjacent pieces.
 A player can make multiple captures in the same turn as long as the captures are in the same direction with the same piece.
 A player of Konane loses when they are unable to make any further captures.